rz4/MinoTauro/README.md

 library for Python, to be used in establishing meta-programming practices in the field of differential learning (DL).

 While the final goal of this project is to build a framework which will allow DL systems to have access to their code during runtime, this coding paradigm also shows promise at accelerating the development of new differential models while promoting formalized abstraction with predicate type checking.
 A common trend in current DL packages is an abundance of opaque object-oriented abstraction with packages such as Keras.
 This only reduces transparency to the already black-box nature of neural network (NN) systems, and makes interpretability and reproducibility of models more difficult.

-In order to better understand DL models and allow for quick iterative design over novel or esoteric architectures, programmers require access to an environment which allows low-level definition of tensor graphs and provides methods to quickly access network components for debugging and analysis, while still providing gpu-acceleration.
+In order to better understand DL models and allow for quick iterative design over novel or esoteric architectures, programmers require access to an environment which allows low-level definition of computational graphs and provides methods to quickly access network components for debugging and analysis, while still providing gpu-acceleration.
 I believe that the added expressibility of Lisp in combination with PyTorch's functional API allows for this type of programming